uber/h3/website/docs/core-library/latLngToCellDesc.md

 ---
-id: geoToH3desc
+id: latLngToCellDesc
 title: Conversion from latitude/longitude to containing H3 cell index
 sidebar_label: Conversion from latitude/longitude to containing H3 cell index
-slug: /core-library/geoToH3desc
+slug: /core-library/latLngToCellDesc
 ---

-This operation is performed by function `geoToH3`.
+This operation is performed by function `latLngToCell`.
 See the comments in the function for more detail.

 The conversion is performed as a series of coordinate system conversions described below.
 See the page [Coordinate Systems used by the H3 Core Library](/docs/core-library/coordsystems) for more information on each of these coordinate systems.